vkkoneti/cypress-login-tests/README.md

 # Cypress + Cucumber BDD Setup with Esbuild

 > ✅ Verified with Cypress v14.3.2

-This guide walks you through configuring Cypress to support `.feature` files using the Cucumber BDD syntax with the `@badeball/cypress-cucumber-preprocessor`.
+This open-source project demonstrates how to configure Cypress to support `.feature` files using the Cucumber BDD syntax with the `@badeball/cypress-cucumber-preprocessor`.
+It focuses on building simple and real-world automation test scenarios to help learners and QA engineers get started quickly.

 ---